 Getting submitted is a not an easy thing to get over.
 The whole “there’s no ego in BJJ’ thing aside, nobody likes to get submitted.
 Whether you’re a beginner or a fairly experienced grappler, submission is the one thing everyone hates.
 As it should be, of course.
 A submission is the ultimate form of surrender and nobody likes to lose.
 As far as submissions go, probably the scariest category are choked.
 That familiar feeling of going through the tunnel is not something people like to experience.
 And there’s one tight choke out there that can take this unpleasant experience to a whole other level – the guillotine choke.
 So, let’s focus on understanding it and discover a guillotine choke escape that’ll get you out of this dreaded submission.

 The guillotine choke is one of the “basic” techniques in BJJ. people learn it fairly early in their journey, especially if they train mostly No-Gi.
-The trouble with the guillotine choke is that it is both efficient and painful, due to its mechanics. namely, it follows all BJJ principles: strong position, a high degree of control and plenty of variations and follow-ups.
+The trouble with the guillotine choke is that it is both efficient and painful, due to its mechanics. namely, it follows all BJJ principles: strong position, a high degree of control, and plenty of variations and follow-ups.
 For those that know it, it’s an almost certain way of finishing a match.
 To put it short, getting caught in a guillotine spells trouble.
 Luckily there is more than one guillotine choke escape, and there are also counter submissions to consider.

 Escaping the guillotine is not an easy task precisely because of all the variations of the choke.
 Getting out of a Marcelotine is not the same as escaping an arm-in guillotine choke.
 And there’s the standing guillotine as well… All this variety means that you need to primarily understand how the choke works before you look to escape.
 Once you know how the choke works, you can do the needed adjustments that are going to get you out of danger